abbhicse/AIROS/_posts/2021-08-09-software-installation.md

             - Copy the VDI file to a new location.
             - Assign a new UUID to the original VDI file:
                 - Start Powershell (not as an administrator):
-                - Change to your Oracle VirtualBox directory cd  C:\Program Files\Oracle\VirtualBox .\VBoxManage.exe internalcommands sethduuid "C:\Users\campbell\VirtualBox VMs\Ubuntu14\Ubuntu14.vdi"
+                - Change to your Oracle VirtualBox directory cd "C:\Program Files\Oracle\VirtualBox" .\VBoxManage.exe internalcommands sethduuid "C:\Users\campbell\VirtualBox VMs\Ubuntu14\Ubuntu14.vdi"
         - Remove and re-add your machine's .vdi file to update its UUID.
             File -> Virtual Media Manager -> Select VDI -> Remove